bcoles/kasld/README.md

 - `nokaslr` — KASLR is disabled
 - `unsupported` — KASLR is not supported on this kernel/arch

-The orchestrator's `detect_kaslr_state()` looks for these names to decide whether to inject a KASLR-disabled warning into the report.
+The orchestrator uses these names to inject a KASLR-disabled note into the summary report.

 #### Exit code convention